Compensation scheme for research institutes' participation in Horizon Europe (Retur-EU)

 Calculation of differentiated share

-The differentiation only applies to institutes that are covered by the Guidelines for central government basic allocation.
-It is linked to the department's cost level (reflected in the department's hourly rates) and only applies to departments where the basic allocation amounts to less than 17 % of net R&D operating revenues.
-(Net R&D operating revenues are operating revenues excluding revenues transferred to others, less financial income and other income.)
-Note that the Research Council calculates the basic grant's share of net R&D operating revenues as an average of the last 3 years, where the last year counts double.
+The differentiation only applies to institutes that are covered by the guidelines for central government basic allocation.
+It is linked with the cost level of the department and only applies to departments where the basic allocation amounts to less than 17 % of net R&D operating revenues.
+Net R&D operating revenues are here equal to operating revenues less revenues transferred to others, financial income and so-called "other income".
+Note that the Research Council calculates the basic allocation's share of net R&D operating revenues as an average of the last three years, where the last year counts double.

-• The factor B is equal to 50 % for institutes where the basic allocation amounts to less than 13 % of net operating revenues and equal to 33.3% for institutes where the basic allocation amounts to more than 17 % of net operating revenues.
-In the interval where the basic allocation is between 13 and 17 %, B varies linearly from 50 % to 33.3 %.
-In this way, we get a smooth transition of around 15 % so that institutes that one year are just below (or above) and the next year just above (or below) this limit for the basic grant's share of net operating revenues, will not have a very large change in the allocated support rate from one year to the next.
+- The factor B is equal to 50 % for departments where the basic allocation amounts to less than 13 % of net operating revenues and equal to 33.3 % for departments where the basic allocation amounts to more than 17 % of net operating revenues.
+In the interval where the basic allocation's share is between 13 and 17 %, B varies linearly from 50 % to 33.3 %.
+In this way, we get a smooth transition of around 15 % so that institutes that are just below (or above) one year and the next year just above (or below) this limit for the basic grant's share of net operating revenues, will not have a very large change in the allocated support rate from one year to the next.